 These last notes from my research lab may be unfinished when found.
 My jar of reprieves is empty.
 I have entered the complex process called death.
-And my dear sworn-by-Apollo colleagues (who labeled me loner, prima donna, bastard), despite all the times we've seen death, heard it, caused it on occasion, we don't know much about it, do we?
+And my dear sworn-by-Apollo colleagues (who labeled me loner, prima donna, bastard), despite all the times we've seen death, heard it, and yes, caused it, we don't know much about it, do we?

 Based on my forte for human horology, my time will stop near midnight.
 Till then, I write my thoughts as a poem: No more late hours to haul my heaviness up the ladder to inhale library dust, mine the only fingerprints claiming those heights since my old professor's.
-No more mornings to stare through the lighted shaft probing mindless obscenities feeding on healthy tissue.
-Nor afternoons to breed and stalk the seething child-killers in glass cages.
+No more mornings to stare through the lighted shaft probing mindless obscenities feasting on healthy tissue.
+Nor afternoons to breed and stalk the seething child-killers confined in glass.
 Having defeated one once, I'm driven to destroy others.
 But my demon, destructive as any virus, has come again with the fuel bill.
-Unpaid, he's shutting my shop.
+Unpaid, he's shutting me down.

 No time left to isolate the mutant entity I suspect lay each day beneath my eye imitating innocence.
-My life's goal-to expose it to world attack, unlock doors, to stand and throw Messianic lightning down the corridors of science.
-I would deal with the devil to do it.
+My life's goal- to unlock doors, expose it to world attack- to throw Messianic lightning down the corridors of science.
+I would deal with Satan to do it.
 But the dream must be delivered by others.

 I move away from magnification and atomic rhythms to culture my notebook in starlight.
 What do I know of poetry?
 Yet the minutes allow for nothing else.
 Now is distilled sediment, vitro-essence of failure sealing my cloudy siphons with unanswers.
-My sulphuric tongue is already silent.
+My sulphuric tongue is already silenced.
 And no life will be better for an eleventh hour poem.

 So much waste.
 Great strides to standstills.
 Unless-that one!
-My wire-drawn student who yesterday challenged the godsmith.
+My wire-drawn student who yesterday challenged the godsmiths.
 And turning to dispute me in the flush of discovery, incised and laid open a moment by my point, gave me a glimpse of the bright burning edge of a demon I know.

-To that damned and holy host- that lonely pupil- I leave all I have.
-The harsh shine of my keys and my only poem.
+To that damned and holy host- that lonely pupil- I leave all I have: The harsh shine of my keys which will soon fit his grasp-and my only and unended poem-